Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 03.md

 ### Back to Camille and Cordelia
 - Grabs their bag and anything near and dear to them
 	- One of the items they grab is a notebook with their name written on the front - not in their handwriting - and shoves it into their bag
-- As they leave, Camille drags their feet in the dirt to leave the trail (and plans to cast ==Prestidigitation== every so often to leave a magical trail)
+- As they leave, Camille drags their feet in the dirt to leave the trail (and plans to cast <span style="color:rgb(197, 124, 22)">Prestidigitation</span> every so often to leave a magical trail)
 - Cordelia hides near the entrance of the bar
 	- Stealth: dirty 20
 - Cal and Kaya catch up to the bar